ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/operations/patching/single-document.dotnet.markdown

 Patching has three possible interfaces: [Typed Session API](../../../client-api/operations/patching/single-document#typed-session-api), [Non-Typed Session API](../../../client-api/operations/patching/single-document#non-typed-session-api), and [Operations API](../../../client-api/operations/patching/single-document#operations-api).

+Patching can be done from the client as well as in the studio.

 * In this page:
   * [API overview](../../../client-api/operations/patching/single-document#api-overview)
   * [Examples](../../../client-api/operations/patching/single-document#examples)